MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [PowerShell](#tab/powershell)

-Here's how to create a SRV resource record using the [Add-DnsServerResourceRecord](/powershell/module/dnsserver/Add-DnsServerResourceRecord) PowerShell command.
+Here's how to create an SRV resource record using the [Add-DnsServerResourceRecord](/powershell/module/dnsserver/Add-DnsServerResourceRecord) PowerShell command.